on monday, august 3, Lifeline received 3,345 calls from australians across the country struggling with the impact of COVID-19 and rolling lockdowns.

 From a grateful candidate sending chocolates to a consultant for supporting them through the job hunting process; countless stories of celebration internally for promotions, volunteer work, kindness and success; to a client sending feedback, delighted with a consultant finding them the best talent through exceptional service.
-These are our meaningful moments and they shape who we are at Randstad, so we celebrate and reward these via our Meaningful Moments or MeMo program.
+These are our meaningful moments, shaping who we are at Randstad, so we celebrate and reward these via our Meaningful Moments or MeMo program.

 The program is supported by a native app that allows our people to give feedback to each other by rewarding and recognising meaningful moments.
 The gamification within the app has prize tiers aimed at motivating our people to create more meaningful moments.
-Once a month in each location our people come together either virtually or physically to discuss and celebrate the meaningful moments of the month.
-I believe that by giving our people the power to share wins and reward each other we’ve created a workplace that has a culture of positivity and comradery - two things key to building good mental health.
+Once a month, in each location, our people come together virtually or physically to discuss and celebrate the meaningful moments of the month.
+I believe that by giving our people the power to share wins and reward each other, we’ve created a workplace that has a culture of positivity and camaraderie - two things key to building good mental health.

 There are many ways in which organisations can work to improve the mental health and resilience of their people.
 We are still learning, but one that I see as a critical priority for our business and our clients' businesses.

 According to a recent Productivity Commission report, issues relating to poor mental health cost our economy $220 million.
 To help others, we recently launched our Talent Transformation Team, who focus on mental health best practice at work.
 Led by Adrianna Loveday, this team is a passionate group of mental health experts and workplace psychologists who help develop and implement strategies to create a safe and healthy workplace.